 Barca continued to dominate possession, as usual, although Giovani dos Santos – who came through the ranks at Camp Nou – was unable to punish his former side at the other end after a quick Villarreal break, with Marc Bartra blocking a shot on the line.

-Barcelona started the second half in impressive fashion and looked likely to draw level as Messi's influence on the game grew.
+Barcelona began the second half in impressive fashion and looked likely to draw level as Messi's influence on the game grew.

 The forward first saw a 25-yard curling effort palmed away by Asenjo, before the goalkeeper kept out two free kick attempts from the Argentina star.

-Villarreal was able to double their lead, though, as Trigueros rose brilliantly to steer a pinpoint header past Jose Manuel Pinto from Javier Aquino's cross.
+Villarreal were able to double their lead, though, as Trigueros rose brilliantly to steer a pinpoint header past Jose Manuel Pinto from Javier Aquino's cross.

-The team completed its unlikely comeback in the 83rd minute, as Busquets' lofted ball was headed across by Fabregas, with Messi on hand to steer the winner home.
+And they completed their unlikely comeback in the 83rd minute, as Busquets' lofted ball was headed across by Fabregas, with Messi on hand to steer the winner home.

 The match was soured by a banana being thrown at Alves during the second half, which the Brazilian proceeded to pick up and eat before taking a corner.

-Barcelona is now four points behind leaders Atletico Madrid - which it plays on the final day of the season - with three games to go, after Diego Simeone's side beat Valencia 1-0 earlier Sunday.
+Barcelona are now four points behind leaders Atletico Madrid - who they play on the final day of the season - with three games to go, after Diego Simeone's side beat Valencia 1-0 earlier on Sunday.